Winston sharp, Saints top Chargers 27-10 in preseason finale - WHIZ News

 NEW ORLEANS (AP) — New Orleans Saints quarterback Jameis Winston looked ready for the regular season in his first game since seriously injuring his left knee last Halloween.

-Winston completed all four of his passes for 59 yards in the only series he played, setting up the first of Mark Ingram’s two touchdowns, and New Orleans defeated the Los Angeles Chargers 27-10 in both clubs’ preseason finale Friday night.
+Winston completed all four of his passes for 59 yards in the only series he played, setting up the first of Mark Ingram’s two touchdowns in New Orleans’ 27-10 preseason victory over the Los Angeles Chargers on Friday night.

+“It meant a lot to get a chance to play,” Winston said, downplaying the significance of his brief performance in relation to the long recovery that preceded it.

+“My gratitude for being out there is way more important than completing passes,” Winston asserted.
+“Like, I had a season that I didn’t finish.
+So, I’m thankful.”

 The Saints (1-2) did not escape the game without a potentially problematic injury, however.
-Rookie left tackle Trevor Penning, the second of two first-round draft choices by the Saints last spring, was taken to the locker room on a cart with an apparent left leg injury.
+Rookie left tackle Trevor Penning, the second of two first-round draft choices by the Saints last spring, was carted to the locker room with an apparent left foot injury.
 He was hurt while being run into from behind by tight end Juwan Johnson near the Chargers goal line.

 Winston, who had surgery last November to repair a torn anterior cruciate ligament, also had missed the Saints’ first two preseason games with a sprained right foot.
 But after he returned to full team drills in practice this week, first-year head coach Dennis Allen gave Winston a brief tune-up.